vagrawal/deepsphinx/README.md

 ------------

 This repo contains an end-to-end speech recognition system implented using tensorflow.
-It currently works on Wall Stret Journal Corpus.
 It uses bidirectional LSTMs in the encoding layer with attention in the decoding layer.
 The LSTMs in the encoding layer are strided and in every layer, the time dimension is reduced by 2.
 The complete model looks much like one from [1].

 #### Encoding layer(default configuration contains 3 bidirectional layers):